 We have an indoor-outdoor climate in many areas much of the year, we get no snow along the coasts, and this area has beautiful natural light and spectacular views from so many vantage points.
 My opinion is that the best way to take advantage of all those conditions is with a modern home design.

-In terms of culture, the architects who have gone before us, like the Case Study architects and other Mid-century modern architects, experimented a lot here in California, not only because of the conditions listed above, but also because the culture on the west coast was open to new ideas and experimenting.
+The architects who have gone before us, like the Case Study architects and other Mid-century modern architects, experimented a lot here in California, not only because of the conditions listed above, but also because the culture on the west coast was open to new ideas and experimenting.
 We have inherited both their sense of openness and exploration.

 “Normal” homes are conceived as boxes with holes poked in them to let in a little light and air, while Eichlers are conceived of as a series of horizontal and vertical planes with completely “open” walls that allow the exterior to blend visually, and sometimes literally, with the interior space.

 The indoor / outdoor feeling in these homes has to do with the exterior materials running through from out to in to out, the walls of glass, the way that roofs overhang and the ceiling is continuous from the interior to the exterior with only a minimal break at the (small) window frame, and the way many homes have courtyards or atria that become “interior” outdoor living spaces.

-Eichler Homes have many technical challenges based on their post-and-beam, minimal construction type.
+Eichler Homes in particular, have many technical challenges based on their post-and-beam, minimal construction type.
 Not only are the alignments and clean lines important to make the design work, there is also no attic, no basement, no crawlspace, and many areas that have nothing but a sheet of glass for a wall.

 Running utilities and designing structural upgrades to make the houses comply with today’s standards can be a real challenge.
 In “normal” homes, windows can be about in the center of a wall and look fine, wires can run in the attic, and ducts under the floor.

 We removed the walls (both solid and glass walls) on both sides of the main space and replaced them with a folding door system.

 To get the space completely open on both sides, we also eliminated the chimney and moved the kitchen out of this space to an adjacent “bonus room.”
 The result is an open-air pavilion-like feeling, as the courtyards on the sides of the house open straight through the main living space and out the other side to the opposite courtyard.

 Throughout the design and construction, we used minimal detailing, clean lines, alignment with the beam bays, and good quality materials at every turn.
 By respecting the original vision behind the house, but updating it, we achieved what the clients were looking for.
 We’re proud of the project, and the clients say they love living there.

-Those who would tear down a small Mid-century modern home and replace it with a large non-modern home in order to maximize the lot don’t usually call us, and that’s fine!
+Those who would tear down a small mid-century home and replace it with a large non-modern home in order to maximize the lot don’t usually call us, and that’s fine!